harmony-one/1ns-docs/learning/1-ens-overview.md

   - forks of [ensdomains](https://github.com/ensdomains) repositories used in inital evaluation and development.
   - forks of [polymorpher](https://github.com/polymorpher/) customized dot-country development
 - [polymorpher](https://github.com/polymorpher/): contains
-  - original repositories for dot-country devlopment
+  - original repositories for dot-country development
   - forks of [jw-1ns](https://github.com/jw-1ns) dns server functionality
 - [harmony-one](https://github.com/harmony-one): contains
   - original repositories for dot-country frontend and utilities as well as code modifications to harmony explorer for dot-country
   - forks of [polymorpher](https://github.com/polymorpher/) dot-country repositories
   - forks of [jw-1ns](https://github.com/jw-1ns) coredns repositories

-The goal is to migrate all these repositories under the harmony-one organization and moving forward any development would be initiated by forking this repository and creating pull request to the harmony-one repository for new work.

 *Note: this development relies on a number of repositories from [Ethereum Name Service (ENS)](https://github.com/ensdomains) for web3 backend functionality and other utilities*

+### Development Process

+Following is an overview of the current development process.

+1. Identify the source organization of the repository (polymorpher, jw-1ns, harmony)
+2. Create a fork from that repository under your own github account.
+3. Create a branch for the work being done.
+4. Complete development and testing under that branch
+5. Create a pull request from your fork to the source repositories main branch.
+6. Pull request is reviewed, feedback is provided.
+7. Feedback is implemented in your local fork.
+8. Pull request is accepted and merged to the source repositories main branch.
+9. Harmony fork's main branch is updated from the source main branch (if source repository is under polymorpher or jw-1ns organization)

 ### Registration Flow